axrav/ScreenshotManager/README.md

 ## Copy example.env to .env and add your values.

-## You must need Go 1.17 atleast to run this
+## You need atleast Go 1.17 atleast to run this

 ### Use a Post request to post the screenshot, it returns a url of the uploaded screenshot